Golgrax/jollibee-inventory/README.md

             (If you get an error on PowerShell, you might need to run: `Set-ExecutionPolicy Unrestricted -Scope Process` first, then try activating again.)

    c.  **Install Python Dependencies:**
-        Create a file named `requirements.txt` in your project's root directory with the following content:
+        Ensure you have a file named `requirements.txt` in your project's root directory with the following content:
         ```txt
         Flask
         mysql-connector-python
         Werkzeug
         ```
-        Then, install the dependencies:
+        Then, install the dependencies (make sure your virtual environment is activated):
         ```bash
         pip install -r requirements.txt
         ```